 “In order to be successful, reform needs to be a collective effort and emerging designers need a seat at the table,” model and activist Karen Elson, who this year hosted the prize, urged attendees in the crowd.

 This year’s finalists of its annual fashion prize — launched in 1954 and first won by Karl Lagerfeld and Yves Saint Laurent — were naturally tasked with prioritizing eco-conscious fashion design and manufacturing by focusing on traceability in their supply chains and creating a sustainability roadmap.
 All with a focus on transparency.

-“Winning the Woolmark Prize is completely unexpected, my mind is blown,” says Malone, who won the grand prize worth $134,000 with a collection inspired by his upbringing in Wexford, UK.
+“Winning the Woolmark Prize is completely unexpected, my mind is blown,” says Malone, who won the grand prize worth $134,000 with a collection inspired by his upbringing in Wexford, Ireland.
 For his winning line he eliminated the use of traditional chemicals and worked with a society of skilled weavers in Tamil Nadu, India, to create a process that only used organic and plant-based dyes and other conscious fibers.
 “I come from a farming place in Ireland and having worked at fashion houses in Paris and seeing how fashion is consumed, that feels quite unnatural to me,” Malone adds.